We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Chia

 Chia (XCH) is one of the greenest related alternatives to Bitcoin.
-While it is relatively small compared to other cryptocurrencies – with a market cap in the millions, rather than billions – it could be a worthwhile investment.
+While it is relatively small compared to other cryptocurrencies – with a market cap in the millions, rather than billions – it might be an investment for some.
 Its high volatility means that there are regular swings to take advantage of.
 For example, on 20 January 2023, the value of XCH grew from $39.23 at 7 AM to $45.75 at 11 PM.

 Furthermore, to help reduce the power consumption for adding blocks to the blockchain, Chia has adopted a crypto-mining alternative called Proof-Of-Space-Time.
 This method makes use of spare space on hard drives to facilitate blockchain transactions as an alternative to using CPUs as a Bitcoin miner.